Andrea Robin, Learning Experience Designer, Facilitator, and Educator

-I create and implement evidence-informed integrated learning programs for improved health, equity, and performance.
-Throughout a 16 year career, I've specialized in devising innovative programs that incorporate understanding of culture, learning sciences, and social innovation to support individual and organizational development.
+I create and implement evidence-informed integrated learning programs for improved health, equity, and development.
+Throughout a 16 year career, I've specialized in devising innovative programs that incorporate understanding of cultural fluency, learning sciences, and social innovation to support individual and organizational development.

-Partnerships and collaborations with Universities, NPOs, and Government in Canada, the UK, France, and the US enable me to contribute my expertise with integrated learning, facilitation, instructional design, capability development, and advocacy serving to initiate and develop various projects including UBC's Work Learn program (2017 - 2019), UBC's Student Leadership Conference's Facilitating for Social Change Workshop (2019), UBC's Equity & Inclusion Positive Space Workshop (2018), Artstarts in Schools' arts integrated learning programs (2015 - 2017), Science World's research and development program (2016), and Emily Carr University's technical programming (2005 - 2012).
+Partnerships and collaborations with Universities, NPOs, and Government in Canada, the UK, France, and the US enable me to contribute my expertise with integrated learning, facilitation, experience design, capability development, and advocacy.
+Through this, I've served to initiate and develop various projects including UBC's Work Learn program (2017 - 2019), UBC's Student Leadership Conference's Facilitating for Social Change Workshop (2019), UBC's Equity & Inclusion Positive Space Workshop (2018), Artstarts in Schools' arts integrated learning programs (2015 - 2017), Science World's research and development program (2016), and Emily Carr University's technical programming (2005 - 2012).

 2005 - present